-Figure 13.2 - Typical Divisional Operations Structure
+Figure 13.3 - Typical Divisional Operations Structure

 Once the decision to decentralize operations has been made, the Distribution Survey and Operations Control Division Supervisors, along with the Division Restoration Task Force Leader, assign and brief the Dispatch Area Task Forces.
 Concurrently, the Division Restoration Task Force Leader briefs their Division MACs, who are located at the division console, and provides them a list of the Remote Dispatch Areas that will be activated along with the names of the assigned Dispatch Area Lead Coordinator, Dispatch Area Alternate Coordinators, Dispatch Area Tag Holders, and Dispatch Area Operators.
 Dispatch Area Task Forces report to their assigned location when weather conditions are safe to proceed.
+The Distribution Survey and Operations Control Supervisor makes all decisions with regards to crew distribution between divisions and remote dispatch areas.